-The Clery Act requires the publishing of an ASR every year no later than October 1.
-This years' publishing date was extended by the Department of Education to December 31, 2020 due to COVID-19.
-The ASR reports crime statistics and safety policies for the prior calendar year; for example, this year's ASR is published by December 31, 2020 and is reporting on the three prior calendar years' Clery crime statistics (2019, 2018 and 2017) and the required policy statements.
+The ASR reports crime statistics and safety policies for the prior calendar year; for example, this year's ASR is published by October 1, 2022 and is reporting on the three prior calendar years' Clery crime statistics (2021, 2020, and 2019) and the required policy statements.

-The Clery Compliance Committee assisted in the development of this report and consists of representatives from several departments, including: the Chief Human Resource and Risk Management Officer (Title IX Compliance Officer), the Chief of Operations (Clery Compliance Officer), the Chief Academic Officer, the Dean of Students (Title IX Deputy Coordinator for Students) the Campus Police Chief, the Campus Police Lieutenant, the Director of Financial Aid, and the Registrar.
+The Clery Compliance Committee assisted in the development of this report and consists of representatives from several departments, including: the Chief Human Resource and Risk Management Officer (Title IX Compliance Officer), the Chief Operating Officer (Clery Compliance Officer), the Chief Academic Officer, the Dean of Students (Title IX Deputy Coordinator for Students) the Campus Police Chief, the Campus Police Lieutenant, the Director of Financial Aid, and the Registrar.
 The representatives from these departments collaborate in identifying and evaluating processes, procedures and practices to manage compliance with the Clery Act.